JCapretta/xlstoconfig/README.md

  - Jinja2 template
  - Excel file: this holds data the you want to use in your Jinja2 template

 xlstoconfig reads each sheet within a xls workbook and passes the data to jinja2 as a list of dictionaries.
 The name of the list is taken from the name of the workseet.
 Each row from the worksheet is a dictionary within the list.
 The top row of the worksheet defines the keys of the dictionaries.
-T

 Example use cases: